Academic and Professional Tutor

 Academic and Professional Tutor, educational psychology

 Julia has a background in teaching in both secondary school and further education.
 She works part-time as a Senior Educational Psychologist for a local authority in the West Midlands.

 Telephone 0121 414 4450

 Dr Lila Kossyvaki joined ACER in the School of Education as a Research Fellow.
-She is an autism specialist teacher and she has a strong interest in school-based interventions to promote social communication in children with autism and learning difficulties.
-Before her PhD she worked in a research centre at the University of Athens and as a lecturer in the Public Institute of Vocational Training ...
+She is an autism specialist teacher and she has a strong interest in school and home-based interventions to promote social communication in children with autism and learning difficulties.
+She has worked on a number of research projects exploring Technology Enhanced Learning (TEL) in typically developing ...

 Telephone +44 (0)121 414 3464